-The initial phase of LCA includes defining the goals and scope of a study, and the collection and calculation of life cycle inventory data.
-LCI data quantify the material, energy and emissions associated with a functional system (for example, the manufacture of 1kg of hot-rolled coil).
-This phase precedes the life cycle impact assessment phase (LCIA) which involves the classification, characterisation and evaluation of these data in relation to ecological impacts.
+The initial phase of LCA includes defining the goals and scope of a study, and the collection and calculation of Life Cycle Inventory data.
+LCI data quantify the material, energy and emissions associated with a functional system (for example, the manufacture of 1kg of hot rolled coil).
+This phase precedes the Life Cycle Impact Assessment phase (LCIA) which involves the classification, characterisation and evaluation of these data in relation to ecological impacts.
 The fourth and last phase is the interpretation phase, where the data resulting from the LCI and LCIA phases are analysed in the context of the scope and study goals and the quality of any study conclusions assessed.

 One of the primary aims of the project was to build a database and develop a common worldwide methodology for cradle-to-gate steel product LCIs across a representative sample of member companies within worldsteel.

 The purposes of the project are to:

 This approach has been repeated and improved for the update studies, to include key upstream processes.
-The data quality is excellent: data are recent, from reliable sources and, in general, their range and variance is small.
+The data quality is excellent: data are recent, from reliable sources and, in general, their range and variance are small.
 Every item of data is documented and verifiable.
 Measures were also taken to verify apparent inconsistencies and to ensure the consistent application of the study methodology, including training and technical support to ensure correct procedures for completion of the questionnaires.

 The database includes information on whether data were measured, calculated or estimated.
 The process of generating LCI results is transparent and extensively documented, and therefore reproducible.
 Finally, each study underwent an independent critical review.

 The treatment of co-products is one of the key methodological issues for most LCA studies and is especially true for the worldsteel LCI study because of the process gases, slags and many other co-products arising from the steelmaking processes.
 Therefore, how to account for these useful co-products and obtain the LCI of steel only is a critical issue.